quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 source code.

 ### Writing our own checker
+It is always recommended to use the standard checkers when possible, because the standard checker is _well tested_ and produces readable error messages.
+But when the answer is non-unique, we must write our own.

 Even though we already have our own checker, for the sake of the completeness, I think it worth to write our own checker in this tutorial.